dharshanworks/katomaran-qa-intern-assignment/README.md

 # Acknowledgement

 I sincerely thank **Katomaran Technologies** for providing this technical assignment.
-It was a valuable opportunity to apply my testing knowledge in a practical scenario and gain hands-on experience in manual testing, defect reporting, and Playwright automation.
+It was a valuable learning experience that allowed me to apply my manual testing knowledge in a real-world scenario and improve my understanding of software quality assurance.